-**Please note that if you are applying for the Fall 2019 semester, are currently located outside of the United States, and are seeking a F1 student visa, we cannot guarantee we will be able to issue an I-20 Certificate of Eligibility if your application and immigration materials were not submitted before June 1st, 2019.
-Any applications and immigration documents
+**Please note that if you are applying for the Spring 2020 semester and are currently located outside of the United States, seeking an F-1 student visa, we cannot guarantee we will be able to issue an I-20 Certificate of Eligibility if your application and immigration materials are not submitted before November 1, 2019.

 - The non-refundable application fee for international students is $65.
 Fees cannot be waived for visa holders.
 A $40 late fee will be required after the admissions deadline.
 Applications are not complete until the application fee has been paid.
 Please do not send cash.

 F1 visa applicants who currently live outside the US

 If you will be seeking an F-1 student visa, we cannot guarantee we will be able to issue an initial I-20 Certificate of Eligibility if both of the following have not taken place before the deadlines below:

 - ALL immigration documents have been received and verified

 For any further questions related to this timeline please contact our office.
 The immigration document deadlines for students living outside the United States are as follows: